tlmohren/python320kincaid/exercises/exercise_imageFFT.md

-#The exercise:
+### The exercise:

-	1a) load the cookie image as a black and white image 1b) Do the fourier transform of the image
+1a) load the cookie image as a black and white image

-	1c) Display the fourier spectrum
+1b) Do the fourier transform of the image, display the (shifted) fourier spectrum in log10

+    yshift = scipy.fftpack.fftshift(y_random)
+    plt.imshow(np.log10(abs(yshift)+1) ,cmap='gray')

-	2) Do inverse fourier transform and show image
+1d) do the inverse fourier transform, display inversed image

-	3a) Set small fourier values to zero (i.e. lowest 90%) 3b) Do inverse fourier transform and show image
+2a) Create a random boolean mask with a parameter for the ratio

+2b) Apply the boolean mask to frequency spectrum of image, setting masked values to zero, and show spectrum and inversed image after applying mask

+3a) Create a boolean mask, masking the lowest absolute values.
+Again use a parameter to set the ratio.

+3b) Agauin apply the boolean mask to frequency spectrum of image, setting masked values to zero, and show spectrum and inversed image after applying mask